jimhall/TestBlog4/_posts/2020-09-01-virtualbox-remote-desktop-crazy-combo-with-cut-and-paste.md

 excerpt_separator: <!--more-->
 ---

-I wanted to scribble down some notes on remote desktop and VirtualBox using Microsoft Remote Desktop.
+I wanted to scribble down some notes on remote desktop (RDP) and VirtualBox using Microsoft Remote Desktop.
 When I got started I realized I had a really complex combination of Operating Systems, but it all worked seemlessly.
 Here is how I got it work, including a step needed to get